Pradhyumna789/Machine_Learning_and_Deep_Learning/README.md

 # Machine_Learning and Deep_Learning
 This repository is created with an intent to help anyone learn Machine-Learning and Deep-Learning from scratch.

 *** The (Detailed Notes for every topic) directory contains content in detail for every concept.
 Make sure to check it out to understand any concept in detail.
+Make sure to open the files in your computers to refer.***

 Order of topics:
 - Numpy